 Every summer, many Greek islands are getting crowded by enthusiastic tourists from all around the world.
-The Greek sun, the crystal blue sea and the friendly hospitality attract tourists.
+The Greek sun, the crystal blue sea, and friendly hospitality attract tourists.

 Many local festivals (panigiria) are organized in summer, for the celebration of a local saint.
-Things to do in Ithaca are limited to swimming and hiking, while worth to visit is the Monastery of Panagia Kathariotissa, located on top of a hill with breathtaking view over the bay of Vathy.
+Things to do in Ithaca are limited to swimming and hiking, while worth visiting is the Monastery of Panagia Kathariotissa, located on top of a hill with a breathtaking view over the bay of Vathy.

 Ferries to Ithaca depart from the mainland ports of Ithaca and Killini, Peloponnese.
 Daily routes are also served by the port of Sami, Kefalonia island.
 In summer, visitors can also board a ferry to Ithaca from Vassiliki port in Lefkada island.